vfarcic/devops26/manuscript/18-boot.md

 cat jx-requirements.yml
 ```

-The output is as follows.
+My output is as follows (yours will likely differ).

 ```yaml
 autoUpdate: